 Question Solution with "no" CPU in Run?
 Control DC 24V voltage supply.
 Set the operating mode switch to position RUN.
 Check PLC program and transfer it again.
 AG_SEND, AG_RECV in user application?
 These 2 blocks are required in the user application for the data transfer between CP and CPU.
 Both blocks must also be called with a passive connection.
-Is CP able to connect?
-Check Ethernet cable (at a point-to-point connection a crossed Ethernet cable is to be used).
-Check IP address.
+Is IO controller able to connect?
+Check Ethernet cable and IP address.
 Can data be Check Port no. for read and write. transferred?
 Check source and destination areas.
 Check if the 2.
 CP is selected in the route.
 Enlarge the receive res. send buffer defined via the ANY pointer.
 Is the complete data Check the LEN parameter at AG_SEND. block sent at ISO-on- TCP?
 Set the receive res. send buffer defined via the ANY pointer to the required size.